nanopb/nanopb/docs/reference.rst

                                systems (different layout for ints and floats) are currently not supported.
 NANOPB_INTERNALS               Set this to expose the field encoder functions
                                that are hidden since nanopb-0.1.3.
+Starting
+                               with nanopb-0.2.4, this flag does nothing.
+Use the newer functions that have better interface.
 PB_MAX_REQUIRED_FIELDS         Maximum number of required fields to check for
                                presence.
 Default value is 64.
 Increases stack usage 1 byte per every 8 fields.
 Compiler